bvoq/macOS-rice-themes-and-dotfiles/xcode/Readme.md

 Go to Preferences > Fonts & Colors to enable the theme after relaunching Xcode.

-Then additionally I use a font with ligatures, like [FiraCode](https://github.com/tonsky/FiraCode) for example.
+Then additionally I use a font with ligatures for the Source, in this case I used [FiraCode](https://github.com/tonsky/FiraCode) for example.

 ![Alt text](xcodetheme.png?raw=true "XCode theme")